A checklist for making computing departments welcoming and accessible to all students

 - Do faculty members know how to respond to requests for disability-related accommodations such as sign language interpreters?

-- Are faculty members aware of issues related to communicating with students of different races, ethnicities, and ages and students who have disabilities?
+- Are faculty members aware of issues related to communicating with students of different races, ethnicities, ages, and abilities?
 (See the Communication Hints at the end of this publication.)

 - Are faculty members familiar with and do they employ instructional strategies that maximize the learning of all students?
 (See Equal Access: Universal Design of Instruction8 for a checklist of instructional strategies.)